Portishead, Somerset

+Portishead (/'pɔrtɪshɛd/ PORT-iss-hed) is a town and civil parish in the North Somerset unitary authority area, in the county of Somerset, England.
+With a population of 26,366 at the 2021 Census, the town is located on the Severn Estuary opposite Cardiff and Newport in Wales.
+The town is 8 mi to the west of Bristol and 18 miles northeast of Weston-super-Mare and approximately 110 miles (180 km) west of London.

 Portishead has a long history as a fishing port.
-As a Royal Manor it expanded rapidly during the early 19th century around the docks, with supporting transport infrastructure.
-A power station and chemical works were added in the 20th century, but the dock and industrial facilities have since closed and been redeveloped into a marina and residential areas.
+As a royal manor it expanded rapidly during the early 19th century around the docks, with supporting transport infrastructure.
+A power station and chemical works were added in the 20th century, but the dock and industrial facilities have since closed and have been redeveloped into a marina and residential areas.
 Portishead was also the telephone control centre used by British Telecom (BT) for non-direct dialled calls to maritime vessels, a service known as Portishead Radio.

-The town's population is expanding, and Portishead is now primarily a dormitory town for Bristol and its environs, although a range of service industries has grown up.
 The headquarters of both Avon and Somerset Constabulary and Avon Fire and Rescue Service are in Portishead.

+Portishead Lifeboat Station is situated close to the marina.
+Run solely by local Royal National Lifeboat Institution (RNLI) volunteers, it serves the waters of the Severn estuary and inland waterways into the city of Bristol.

 History

 The name Portishead derives from the "port at the head of the river".
-It has been called Portshead and Portschute at times in its history and Portesheve in the Domesday Book, and was locally known as Posset.
+It has been called 'Portshead' and 'Portschute' at times in its history and Portesheve in the Domesday Book, and was locally known as Posset.

 The town's recorded history dates back to Roman times, although there is also evidence of prehistoric settlement, including polished flint axe heads.
 There were also Iron Age settlements in the area, of which Cadbury Camp was the largest.
 Other sites that have been identified include a 1200 by 600 ft site that was successively occupied by the Romans, Britons and Danes.
 There is some evidence that it may have been the western end of the Wansdyke, an early medieval or possibly Roman boundary with a series of defensive linear earthworks extending to the Savernake Forest near Marlborough in Wiltshire.

-After the Norman conquest the manor was held by the Bishop of Coutances and later reverted to the crown, after which William II gave it to a merchant from Bristol known as Harding and then to his son Robert Fitzharding who became Lord of Berkeley.
+After the Norman conquest the manor was held by the Bishop of Coutances and later reverted to the Crown, after which William II gave it to a merchant from Bristol known as Harding and then to his son Robert Fitzharding, who became Lord of Berkeley.
 The Berkeley family held it for generations until it passed by marriage to the Cokes of Holkham in Norfolk.
 In the 14th century it belonged to Everard le Frenshe.
 In 1621 the Bristol Corporation purchased large portions of land in Portishead and revived the Manor Court.
-The rights of the corporation over the manor was disputed but they held it until 1836 when they sold it for £8,050.
+The rights of the corporation over the manor were disputed, but they held it until 1836, when they sold it for £8,050.
 The parish of Portishead was part of the Portbury Hundred.